Google Abuses Its Monopoly Power Over Search, Justice Department Says In Lawsuit

 "People use Google because they choose to, not because they're forced to, or because they can't find alternatives," the company said.
 "This lawsuit would do nothing to help consumers.
 To the contrary, it would artificially prop up lower-quality search alternatives, raise phone prices, and make it harder for people to get the search services they want to use."

+Kimmelman said the suit may usher in a new wave of legal and regulatory troubles for Big Tech.

+"I do think it is the beginning of the new era in policy.
+It's the end of hands-off of the tech sector.
+It's probably the beginning of a decade of a series of lawsuits against companies like Google," he said.

-The lawsuit sets up a high-stakes showdown between the Trump administration and Google two weeks before a presidential election, raising questions about the suit's timing.
+The lawsuit sets up a high-stakes showdown between the Trump administration and Google two weeks before the presidential election, raising questions about the suit's timing.

-President Trump has promised to hold Big Tech accountable, repeatedly accusing tech companies of being biased against conservatives, despite the notion not being supported by evidence.
+President Trump has promised to hold Big Tech accountable, repeatedly accusing tech companies of being biased against conservatives despite the notion not being supported by evidence.

 Attorney General William Barr, who took over the Google case after the head of the department's antitrust division recused himself over a conflict of interest, called it "a monumental case" for American consumers.